Christmas at Tredegar House

 This year we’ll be starting a new tradition at Tredegar House and turning our Meat Larder into a space for you to give a gift.
-We’ll be partnering with local food banks and charities that provide food and clothes to help break the cycle of poverty.
+We’ll be partnering with local food banks who provide food and toiletries to help break the cycle of poverty.

 We’re encouraging our Christmas revellers to bring along an item to add to the collection, which we can then donate in time for the big day.

 What you need to know